 So, you don’t need to get it re-tested when the existing MOT runs out.

-However, you’ll need to have an up-to-date MOT when you want to get the car back on the road (more on this later).
+However, you need to have an up-to-date MOT when you want to get the car back on the road .

-Even if your motor is not in use for an extended period of time, it's important to keep your car healthy so that it has a better chance of passing its MOT when you do use it again.
+Even if your motor is not in use for an extended period of time, it's important to keep your car healthy.
+This means it has a better chance of passing its MOT when you do use it again.

 This is the only situation in which you’re allowed to drive a SORN car on the public roads – if you’re heading for a pre-booked MOT appointment.